StarRocks/starrocks/docs/en/administration/Configuration.md

 ##### allow_system_reserved_names

 - **Default**: FALSE
-- Whether to allow users to create columns whose names initiated with two consecutive underscores `__`.
+- Whether to allow users to create columns whose names initiated with `__op` and `__row`.
 To enable this feaure, set this paramter to `TRUE`.
-Please note that this name format is reserved for special purposes in StarRocks and creating such columns may result in undefined behavior.
+Please note that thess name formats are reserved for special purposes in StarRocks and creating such columns may result in undefined behavior.
 Therefore this feature is disabled by default.
-This item is supported from vx.x.x onwards.
+This item is supported from v3.2.0 onwards.

 ### Configure FE static parameters